enricozanardo/wall-e/scripts/README.md

 - **--memory-opt**: Enable memory optimization for better performance
 - **--batch-size <number>**: Manually set batch size for training
 - **--epochs <number>**: Number of training epochs to run (default: 10)
+- **--curriculum-examples <number>**: Number of examples to use for curriculum initialization (default: 500).
+Increasing this value can prevent stalling in curriculum level advancement, especially with larger batch sizes.

 ## Notes